 Alright, so I need a little something to get me into the mood for Monday night writing, and what better way to do that than to ramble in a blog?
 Today’s topic is Fluffy Bunny Writers.
 I borrow the term from new age Paganism.
 A fluffy bunny witch is usually someone who is new to the practice of witchcraft and is more or less in love with the idea of it rather than the actual practice of it.
 Real witches take a great deal of pride in what they do, they study, practice, meet with others, for them it’s not a stylistic choice or a form of self expression, it is indeed a craft.
+As of late, it seems like I’ve been coming across a lot of fluffy bunny writers on message boards.
+These are the sorts of people who continue to push the notion that we are artists and therefore free of any form of constraints on our writing.
+Industry standards, critiques, and studying the craft of writing are nothing but are nothing more than other people trying to stifle their creativity.

 But I also place another group into this category, and that is those who study too much, and who become far to high minded about their writing.
 There are publications that are beneath them, and those who write for them are “selling out.”
 These folks have thrown in extra Downey with their load of ---- and come up with the elitist fluffy bunny.